coolOrangeLabs/powerLoadPublic/CmdLets/doc/Import-FilesToDatabase.md

 # Import-FilesToDatabase

 ## SYNOPSIS
-Populates the powerLoad database with folders and files from the given list of files
+Pupulates the powerLoad database with folders and files from the given list of files

 ## SYNTAX